-We use a waffle maker to make our waffles, if you over fill them they make a horrible mess so I cook mine in batches and use small spoonfuls in each cavity.
-However you can also use a silicon waffle mould which is a lot cheaper and cook them in the oven, but the texture and overall outcome are different to being done in a machine and they taste much naughtier.
+We use a waffle maker to make our waffles, if you over fill them they make a horrible mess so don’t over fill the cavities.
+However you can also use a silicon waffle mould and cook them in the oven, but the texture and overall outcome are different to being done in a machine and they taste much naughtier.

 One little tip if using a machine, do NOT use frylight on the plates, dab a little oil on a piece of tissue and rub it over the plates before preheating, this keeps the plates clean and prevents them from being ruined by the frylight and makes it easier to clean.